-No matter if you’re delivering at home, a birth center or a hospital, I think it is SO important to take a birth class.
+No matter if you’re delivering at home, at a birth center, or at a hospital, I think it is SO important to take a birth class.
 However, prior to just the past few years, couples have been limited to what is available near to them.
 And it was so hard to mesh schedules with your birth partner AND an affordable class, it just seemed like a unicorn.

-The advent of online classes allow you to take it at your own pace, and also find one that fits your budget.
+The advent of online classes allows you to take it at your own pace, and also find one that fits your budget.